-Compulsive alarm clock checking falls under the ‘checking’ type of OCD.
-Although it may seem rational to recheck, it is in fact part of the disorder and counter productive.
-To get a peaceful nights sleep I know I need to target these compulsions.
+Compulsive alarm checking falls under the ‘checking’ type of OCD.
+Although it may seem rational to recheck, over- checking is in fact part of the disorder and counter productive.

 If I set my alarm for 5.15am, I have enough time to shower, leave my building by 5.50am and catch the 6.04am train.
 This gets me in with about 20 minutes to eat breakfast and get suited up.

-Three alarms (at least), and I always make sure my battery is over 70%.
+I set three alarms (at least), and I always make sure my battery is over 70%.
 If it isn’t, I charge it but can’t sleep until I know its on a decent percentage.
 I worry that my charger will break and it will stop charging, and die as I am sleeping.

 I turn silent mode on and then off again so I see the little bell is no longer crossed out.
 I then proceed to set my alarm, even if it was already set from the previous day, so I can hear the clicks when I scroll through the minutes.
 This reassures me that the sound is on.

 I then stare at the little clock symbol in the top right hand corner of the screen for as long as I need to until it feels right.
 I double click the home button to ensure there are no running apps that may drain my battery, look at the alarm symbol again and lock my phone.
 That final lock sound is when my routine finishes and I can now close my eyes.

 Only then can I rest, but now I am stressed and angry and sleeping is difficult.